Values and Ethics Code of the Department of Justice

 The Deputy Minister is responsible for ensuring the non-partisan provision of programs and services by the Department.

-The Deputy Minister has delegated responsibility for overseeing activities relating to values and ethics at the Department to the Director General of the Human Resources Branch, who in turn supports the Deputy Minister as part of his or her functions by playing a central role in leading the Department in matters of values and ethics.
+The Deputy Minister has delegated responsibility for overseeing activities relating to values and ethics at the Department to the Director, HR Programs and Planning, who in turn supports the Deputy Minister as part of their functions by playing a central role in leading the Department in matters of values and ethics.

-In particular, the Director General of the Human Resources Branch is responsible for managing the office responsible for values and ethics and, in accordance with the authority delegated to him or her, for reviewing and dealing with requests for advice and submissions related to conflict of interest and post-employment on behalf of the Deputy Minister.
+In particular, the Director is responsible for managing the office responsible for values and ethics and, in accordance with the authority delegated to them, for reviewing and dealing with requests for advice and submissions related to conflict of interest and post-employment on behalf of the Deputy Minister.

-The Workplace Branch is responsible for values and ethics and supports the Deputy Minister, the Director General of the Human Resources Branch, managers and all public servants in the Department.
+The Values and Ethics Office is responsible for providing services related to the Code and supports the Deputy Minister, the Director, HR Programs and Planning, managers and all public servants in the Department.
 It is responsible for:

 - providing advice to public servants and managers on issues related to this Code and values and ethics in general;